IDEF0 Diagram Software

 There are a number of business process and information modeling notations around.
 Most of these are part of proprietary methodologies developed by consulting firms.

-IDEF0, being in the public domain, is dismantling the Tower of Babel to the point where a model's main purpose, communication, can now be achieved.
+IDEF0, being in the public domain, is dismantling the Tower of Babel to the point where a model's main purpose and communication can now be achieved.

 The modeling of the entire business and its processes is especially difficult because, even in small- and medium-sized businesses, business processes are complex and referred to as being of medium complexity.
 The IDEF0 method facilitates the modeling of the business as a complex system so it can be understood and improved.